-Entries for the 2018 Beach House Hotel Hervey Bay 100 are open now.
+Entries for the 2019 Beach House Hotel Hervey Bay 100 will open on May 1st at 7am.

 A race created by athletes, for athletes.
 It still remains a community event organised solely by volunteers who are passionate about delivering the best triathlon they can, in the best location they know, with the best atmosphere our competitors and supporters can create.